alexandertrefz/essence/packages/client/README.md

 because a declaration is only worth having if the calls it admits are the calls that work.
 An overloaded Method is `never` — which Overload a call means is decided by the Argument Types, which a JavaScript value does not carry.
-So is a callback Parameter, and so is a Type Parameter in an input position: a Type Parameter is a shape that has not been decided yet, and a value going *in* has to be built against a shape.
+So is a callback Parameter, so is a nested `Optional` — both of its levels would be `undefined` — and so is a Type Parameter in an input position: a Type Parameter is a shape that has not been decided yet, and a value going *in* has to be built against a shape.
 A Type Parameter in the *return* position is a TypeScript one, where it maps cleanly.
+A named Type whose members hit one of these refusals going in is spelled out at that Parameter, with the `never` on the member that is the mistake.

 ```ts
 export declare function firstOf<ItemType>(